-We believe that we have considerable growth opportunities in our existing markets through our portfolio of permitted, undeveloped locations.
-We also have permitted expansion capability in some of our current operating lodges and villages.
-The permits associated with land banked undeveloped locations and existing locations allow for the development of up to approximately16,000 additional lodge and village rooms over time, which represents a potential increase of more than 75% over the current 21,299 rooms in operation.
-For the three years ended December 31, 2012, we spent \$12.7 million on land banking and for the nine months ended September 30, 2013, we spent \$11.4 million on land banking.
-However, we are under no obligation to develop these sites and cannot provide any assurance that these properties will be developed.
-See "Risk Factors - Our land banking strategy may not be successful."
+We have considerable growth opportunities in our existing markets through our portfolio of permitted, undeveloped locations as well as remaining permitted expansion capability in certain existing locations.
+Through land banked undeveloped locations and permitted expansions to existing locations, we could deploy approximately 16,000 additional lodge and village rooms over time, representing a more than 75% increase over the current 21,299 rooms in operation as of September 30, 2013.
 With our integrated business model, this pipeline of permitted developments provides us with the ability to respond quickly to customer project approvals and be a first-mover in regions with emerging accommodation demand.

 We will continue to be proactive in securing land access and permits for future locations, so that we are prepared to be the first mover in growth regions.
 When a market opportunity is identified, we secure an appropriate block of land, either through acquisitions or leases, with appropriate zoning, near high quality reserves and/or near prospective customer locations.
 This strategy requires us to carefully evaluate potential future demand opportunities, oftentimes several years in advance of the specific market opportunity due to the lead time required for development approvals and land development.
 We believe that our scale and financial position provides us with advantages in pursuing this strategy.
-Our existing land holdings comprise assets that expand our capacity in some of our base markets as well as properties that extend the reach of our offering.
+Our existing land holdings comprise assets that expand our capacity in our base markets as well as properties that extend the reach of our offering.